-The Board is required to disclose conflict of interest and directors are required to always act in the best interest of the Company.
+Directors are required to disclose conflicts of interest and are required to act in the best interest of the Company at all times.
 Solvency, liquidity and cash balances are monitored on a daily basis and the going concern analysis of the Company is executed by the Audit Committee.
 Solvency and liquidity tests are conducted in terms of the Companies Act and business rescue or turnaround mechanisms would be considered by the Board should the Company become financially distressed.

-The chairman of the Board is an executive director, is appointed by the Board and his mandate is detailed in the business plan, wherein the framework for the delegation of authority is also contained.
-The directors boast a spread of skills and a wealth of experience.
+The Chairman of the Board is an Executive Director, is appointed by the Board and his mandate is detailed in the business plan, wherein the framework for the delegation of authority is also contained.
+The Directors boast a spread of skills and a wealth of experience.

-The appointment of directors is a formal process which is overseen by the Audit Committee.
-Abbreviated directors' CV's for rotating directors are included in the integrated report.
-The induction process managed by the chairman and the company secretary and directors are exposed to various development programs.
-In general, Nictus appoints experienced directors.
+The appointment of Directors is a formal process which is overseen by the Audit Committee.
+An abbreviated Cirriculum Vitae for the rotating Director is included in the integrated report.
+The induction process is managed by the Chairman with the guidance of the Company Secretary and directors are exposed to various development programs.
+In general, Nictus appoints experienced Directors.

-Evaluations of the Board, its committees and individual directors are conducted internally each year and consideration is given to outsource such evaluations as and when the Board deems necessary.
+Evaluations of the Board, its Committees and individual Directors are conducted internally annually and consideration is given to outsource such evaluations as and when the Board deems necessary.

-The Board is assisted in fulfilling its duties by well-structured Board committees.
-Furthermore, a competent, suitably qualified and experienced company secretary has been appointed by the Board.
+The Board is assisted in fulfilling its duties by wellstructured Board Committees.
+Furthermore, a competent, suitably qualified and experienced Company Secretary has been appointed by the Board.
 A governance framework exists between the Group and its subsidiary Boards, whilst the Group enjoys a healthy representation on subsidiary Boards.

-Directors and executives are remunerated in accordance with the approved remuneration policy.
-Remuneration is based on a fair and responsible combination of factors, including market research and performance.
-The remuneration paid to directors and certain senior executives are disclosed via the remuneration report in the integrated report.
-The Company's remuneration policy is contained in the integrated report and tabled for shareholders' approval at the annual general meeting.
+Directors and Executives are remunerated in accordance with the approved remuneration policy.
+Remuneration is based on a fair and responsible combination of factors, including performance and market research.
+The remuneration paid to Directors and certain Senior Executives are disclosed in the remuneration report included in the integrated report.
+The Company's remuneration policy is contained in the integrated report and tabled for shareholders' approval at the Annual General Meeting.

-The composition of the Board, its sub-committees and attendance at meetings is summarised in the following table:
+The composition of the Board, its Committees and attendance at meetings is summarised in the following table:

-Name Status Board Audit Committee Remuneration Committee Investment Committee Human Resource Committee Risk Committee PJ de W Tromp Executive chairman 8/8 √ 2/2 √ 1/1 √ 1/1 √ 1/1 WO Fourie Executive 8/8 √ C 2/2 √ C 1/1 √ 1/1 NC Tromp Executive 8/8 √ 1/1 √ C 1/1 √ 1/1 √ FR van Staden Executive 8/8 √ 2/2 C√ JJ Retief Executive 8/8 √ C 1/1 √
+Name Status Board Audit Committee Remuneration Committee Investment Committee Human Resource Committee Risk Committee PJ de W Tromp Executive chairman 5/5 √ 4/4 √ 2/2 √ 9/9 √ 1/1 WO Fourie Executive 5/5 √ C 4/4 √ C 2/2 √ 9/9 NC Tromp Executive 5/5 √ 2/2 √ C 9/9 √ 1/1 √ 1/1 FR van Staden Executive 4/5 √ 4/4 √ C 1/1 JJ Retief Executive 5/5 √ C 1/1 √ 1/1